yogurtsauce/MISC-485/ass4/readme.md

 **Question 2:**

-    Step1: Use Access to create the operational database (E8.2) City Police Department and input sample data as shown in Figure 8.39 (1st Edition 8.43) and Figure 8.40 (1st Edition, 8.44).
+    Step 1: Use Access to create the operational database (E8.2) City Police Department and input sample data as shown in Figure 8.39 (1st Edition 8.43) and Figure 8.40 (1st Edition, 8.44).

     Step 2: Use SQL statements to create the data warehouse table structures (without data) based on the star schema as shown in Figure 8.41 (1st Edition: 8.45) and Figure 8.42 (1st Edition 8.46).